 It should be very clear that the students know that when they enter the classroom it is time to act in a calm and collected manner, which may be difficult especially if the lesson follows a break or lunchtime.
 Define your expectations and how you want the class to behave throughout the lesson.
-Letting them know the lesson plan at the start, and when there will be a time to collaborate and talk with fellow classmates may encourage them to be quiet and focus when needed.
+Letting them know the lesson plan at the start, and when there will be a time to collaborate and talk with classmates may encourage them to be quiet and focus when needed.

 When trying to quiet down a noisy classroom, don’t address a whole group, instead focus on a few individual students who are being the noisiest.
-If you speak to a group, they have power in numbers and often no one takes responsibility and continue to do what they shouldn’t.
+If you speak to a group, they have power in numbers, and often no one takes responsibility and continues to do what they shouldn’t.
 But by identifying students personally and not as a collective you are much more likely to get results and get them to be quiet as there is more fear that they could get reprimanded.

 Try and say something to your class only once to encourage them to listen carefully at all times.
 By repeating what you say you are enabling them to be lazy listeners, as they will learn that they don’t need to listen as you will repeat it a second or third time.
 The noisy students will soon learn that if they aren’t paying attention they will miss out on what is said and not get the instructions for the task.

 Instilling from a young age key listening skills will greatly help students throughout their academic life.
 The more they understand and engage in active listening, the more likely they are to pay attention and listen to the teacher in class.
 For younger students, a great way to practice their listening skills is to play different games such as Simon Say or Popcorn Storytelling.

-To promote good listening skills in the classroom, it is important to set an example and model such behaviour.
+To promote good listening skills in the classroom, it is important to set an example and model such behavior.
 Listening more to your students instead of listening to reply to their question or comment, showing positive body language and actively engaging in what they are saying, shows you care what they say and that you are listening.

-Getting to know your students on a more personal level can support good listening.
+Listening is the perfect foundation to build a good teacher-student relationship and establishing effective communication in the classroom is the cornerstone of this foundation.
+Getting to know your students on a more personal level can support and exemplify good listening skills.
 Research has shown that students are much more likely to listen to a teacher who has taken time to get to know them than one that hasn’t.